TH-O-R/LinuxConf/README.md

 # DISCLAIMER !

-This repo only servers as my restore point.
-Anything serious will be put in different repos!
+This repo only serves as my restore point.
+Anything serious will be put in different repos! (i don't own most of this)

 ## Dotfiles